 The wedding series received a resurrected piece in the limited edition Bridegroom, who had originally appeared in 1988 but is absent from the 1993 and 1995/96 lists entirely.
 But now he has suddenly shown up at the altar in 1999, although I suspect without the plinth that seems to have been part of the original piece (see Here Come the Cybis Brides for photographs.)
 Cad that he is, I guess he took off again because he was not offered on the circa-2000s Cybis website!

-All of the HOF pieces are still shown as for Club Members Only; the three special Collectors Club pieces are available to them as well but only at “Secondary Market Price Prevails” rather than a stated amount.
+All of the HOF pieces are still shown here as for Club Members Only; the three special Collectors Club pieces are available to them as well but only at “Secondary Market Price Prevails” rather than a stated amount.
 The Cybis website placed no restriction on the purchase of HOF pieces, and a Collectors Club was never mentioned there.

 A real shocker is the price hike for the Cupid Bowl, which is shown on this list at $1975, after being $850 on the 1993 list, and $975 on the 1995/96 list.
 That is, frankly, an insane price for a 6-inch-high open edition.
 It is possible that the 1 in $1975 is a typo and in reality it should have remained at $975.
 The 2008 website did show it at $1975 but if the website person originally copied most prices verbatim from the 1999 price list, that would have perpetuated the error – if error it was.

 The majority of Cybis’ advertising was done by retailers, although Cybis provided the basic materials as created by the New York City ad agency that they utilized.
 Dealers received a generous supply of the semiannual booklets/brochures to mail to their customers, as well as catalogs to sell or provide gratis as the dealer chose.
+They also received glossy stock photos in black-and-white and, later, color.

 Cybis began providing promotional photos to their dealers in the early 1960s.
 This assortment introduced retailers to the Thoroughbred (1966), the Iris (1963) and Beatrice (1965.)
 The studio address shown on the cover sheet is still the original location at 314 Church Street.